rob-luke/AuditoryStimuli.jl/docs/src/realtime-introduction.md

 ## Verify processing was correctly applied

-We can plot the data from sink (as it was a DummySink, which is simply a buffer) to confirm the signal generated matchess our expectations.
+We can plot the data from sink (as it was a DummySink, which is simply a buffer) to confirm the signal generated matches our expectations.
 As expected, we see below that two channels of audio are generated, that the signal is 1 second long, and that there is a ramp applied to the onset.

 ```@example realtime